School Science Lessons

 5.2.10 Gonorrhoea

-Gonorrhoea, urethral / vaginal discharge, "the clap""the clap", Neisseria gonorrhoeae
+Gonorrhoea, urethral / vaginal discharge, "the clap"

 See 5.1.5: Gonorrhoea contact tracing, Neisseria gonorrhoeae

-Gonorrhoea is caused by the gonococcus bacterium Neisseria gonorrhoeae.
+Gonorrhoea is caused by the gonococcus bacterium (Neisseria gonorrhoeae).

 People get infected by having sexual intercourse without a condom, oral sex, or touching infected genitals or anus.